jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 2016 US Republican party presidential debate.
 Both have three classes (positive, negative and neutral)

+The code is in `Sentiment.py`.
+This code reads the tweets file and generates a vocabulary with all the different words that appear, everything that does not correspond with letters a-z is discarded.

+The size of the vocabulary can be controled with the `numwords` variable.
+Words are recoded as numbers and the tweets are recoded accordingly maintaining the order of the words in the

 The architecture for this task is composed by:

 * A first `Embedding` layer that transforms the vectors corresponding to the